 1932 N. BURLING STREET, LINCOLN PARK

-If you look across the street from 1932 you can see where the owners of that grandiosity tacked-on an addition (the red brick doesn’t quite match) the same time that 1932 was under construction.
+If you look across the street from 1932 you can see where the owners of that manse tacked-on an addition (the red brick doesn’t quite match) the same time that 1932 was under construction.
 A case of keeping up with the Joneses?
-And nothing screams ostentatious narcicism as much as their having upgraded the plain, public concrete sidewalk to a red-brick pattern at God knows what cost.
+The owners replaced the city sidewalk with their own custom sidewalk — I wonder if it’s heated?

 1970 N. BURLING STREET, LINCOLN PARK

 Just a few doors down, 1970 N. Burling Street is a one-of-a-kind gem with a story.
 The blue sculpture, Chevron by the famed artist John Henry, has been removed from the property.
 I hope it found a good home — it would look fabulous on the grounds of Denmark’s Louisiana Museum.